 An investor would appreciate that the manufacturing processes of chemical industry have a lot of impact on the environment, therefore, obtaining environmental clearance for the planned capacity becomes crucial for any company.
 As mentioned by the management in the results presentation of February 2017, it takes about 3 years to get environmental clearance.

-Moreover, as per the credit rating report for AksharChem (India) Ltd released by CARE Ltd, the company is in an advantageous position as it already has got environmental approval for its future planned capacity.
+Moreover, as per the credit rating report for AksharChem (India) Ltd released by CARE Ltd in January 2017, the company is in an advantageous position as it already has got environmental approval for its future planned capacity (page 2):

 The tax payout ratio of AksharChem (India) Ltd has been fluctuating in the past until FY2013, till the time it had been reporting dismal financial performance with intermittent losses.
 However, since FY2014 onwards, the company has been reporting tax payout ratio at the levels of standard corporate tax rate prevailing in India.